 3. Health Insurance

 As you’ll see in one of the downloadable documents I provided, you will not be accepted for any visa without health insurance.
 It’s vital.
 The good thing is you have Public and Private to choose from.
-I personally am insured with TK.
+I personally was insured with TK.

 Much like any application, you need a CV or Resume to prove you have experience in the field you’re in.